-Per the Colorado Primary Drinking Water Regulations ( Section 11.39), Denver Water is required to survey water service lines for potentially hazardous cross-connections, where water could flow from a property into the public water system and compromise the water quality for other customers.
+Per the Colorado Primary Drinking Water Regulations (Regulation 11), Denver Water is required to survey water service lines for potentially hazardous cross-connections, where water could flow from a property into the public water system and compromise the water quality for other customers.

 Denver Water technicians are surveying the following: